calaldees/teachingWorkshops/teacherTraining/primary.md

   * Total unmitigated failure
     * Pupil disengagement
       * They came here exited to be taught be specialists and they were treated like baby's.
 It was worse than primary school.
-    * weaker teachers that couldn't teach the higher levels were given groups
+    * Weaker teachers that couldn't teach the higher levels of their subjects were given groups
     * Class's were huge 60 person classrooms with 2 teachers
       * Utterly impossible to concentrate
       * So much noise

 [Constructivism is not a pedagogy](https://learningspy.co.uk/literacy/constructivism-is-not-a-pedagogy/)
 > Unstructured and minimally-guided instructional situations certainly do not appear to be very successful and can strongly contribute to:
->
 > (1) a lower probability of an effective learning process for – in particular – vulnerable students,
->
 > (2) a less important role for the instructor, which can potentially damage the profession, and
 > (3) the widening of the so-called achievement gap, because students with more prior knowledge have more opportunities than students with less prior knowledge (Christodoulou, 2014).

 Innovative KS3 Lessons